peter28data/Tableau/README.md

 ---

-The files in this folder contain images for Tableau Dashboard visualization in the healthcare industry.
-They demonstrate dashboard development with or without access to the source data.
+The files in this folder contain documentation for Tableau Dashboard Development in the healthcare industry.
+They demonstrate the ability to be the Subject Matter Expert for Tableau with or without access to the source data.

 ---